 - For the sauce:

-- Heat olive oil in a medium saucepan over medium heat.
+- Heat olive oil in a medium saucepan over medium-high heat.
 Once hot add garlic and saute 30 seconds.
 Add remaining sauce ingredients (ending with salt and pepper to taste) and whisk to blend.
 Bring just a bubble then reduce heat to a simmer.
 Allow to simmer 20 minutes, uncovered, stirring occasionally.

 - To assemble and grill pizzas: